After four days in Ellijay, I’m happy to say it was a successful trip.

 The next stop was Lookout Mountain.
 We did Rock City first…

 We’d also bought tickets to see Ruby Falls, which was down the mountain from Rock City.
 We didn’t know what to expect and were REALLY surprised when we got there, saw a line and had a park ranger tell us to make sure you used the restroom before our group left because it took over an hour to get to the falls.
 Mamie had pretty much had enough and I was sweating it knowing we had an hour left.
 She did good though, considering, and after the falls, on the way out she even fell asleep with me carrying her (which NEVER happens).
 The walk in to the falls is the fault line of an old mine.
-There are quite a few narrow and low spots.

 We didn’t get back to the cabin until close to 7:00, but we had great steaks for dinner and then Me, Mom, Kellee & Kelsey played a late game of cards to end our last night.